 - Allow customers to view information such as remaining quota counts or harvest report data without needing to log in.

-State agencies invest a lot of time and resources into creating hand on, engaging events for the public.
+State agencies and other organizations invest a lot of time and resources into creating hands-on, engaging events for the public.
 But if these events cannot be tracked back to customer license system activity, how can you measure their successes?
 Implement an event management system that is integrated with your licensing system.

 - Integrate your event management system with your licensing data.